abdulbasitosman/alx-low_level_programming/0x0F-function_pointers/README.md

-# C - Function pointers
+# Function pointers
-C - Function pointers project
+This is a function pointers project